-- 5th May – The Spanish Princess (UK TV Drama?) – based on Phillipa Gregory’s novels The Constant Princess and The King’s Curse.
+- 5th May – The Spanish Princess (Starz) – based on Phillipa Gregory’s novels The Constant Princess and The King’s Curse.

 - 10th May – Where Hands Touch (movie) – A rites of passage story of a bi-racial teen struggling for survival in Nazi Germany.

 - 19th May – Gentleman Jack (BBC1) – Anne Lister, played by Suranne Jones, returns to Halifax, West Yorkshire in 1832, determined to transform the fate of her faded ancestral home Shibden Hall.